Walikuperek/Learn-Facade-Service/facade/README.md

 * [When to use Facade service](#when-to-use-facade-service)

 ## Getting started
-In this project we will learn a `Facade` which can refer to multiple `Store` classes or facade can be single `Store` class.
+In this project we will learn a `Facade` which can refer to multiple `Store` classes or can be single `Store` class.
 It will help with chunking data, managing models and simpler api.

 ### Steps to implement facade: